 A first course emphasizing the development of problem solving and logical skills required to program in a business environment.
 Algorithms and programs are designed and implemented in the structured procedural style.
 Basic debugging and documentation techniques are also covered.
 (3 lec hrs., 2 lec/lab hrs.)

-ITS 104-Introduction to Networking and Computer Support (4)
+ITS 104-Computer Hardware Support (4)